Pankaj0405/flutter_prac_json/README.md

 ]
 ## Acknowledgements

-- This project was inspired by the need to replicate the popular features of the Instagram app using Flutter and Firebase.
-- Thanks to the open-source community for providing libraries and resources that made this project possible.
+We would like to thank the contributors and open-source community for their support and valuable contributions to this project.

 ## License